Liothyronine Side Effects

 Applies to liothyronine: compounding powder, intravenous solution, oral tablet

 Liothyronine is generally well tolerated.
-Side effects associated with liothyronine therapy typically result from therapeutic overdosage and include manifestations of hyperthyroidism such as weight loss, increased appetite, diarrhea or increased bowel frequency, insomnia, nervousness, irritability, tremor, excessive sweating, heat intolerance, palpitations, hypertension, tachycardia, chest pain, and menstrual irregularities.
+Side effects associated with liothyronine therapy typically result from therapeutic overdosage and include manifestations of hyperthyroidism such as weight loss, increased appetite, diarrhea or increased bowel frequency, insomnia, nervousness, irritability, tremor, excessive sweating, heat intolerance, palpitations, hypertension, tachycardia, chest pain, and menstrual irregularities.[Ref]

 Cardiac function was evaluated in twenty patients requiring TSH suppression for either thyroid goiter or following thyroidectomy and radioactive iodine therapy for thyroid cancer and in twenty age- and sex-matched controls.
 TSH suppression was associated with an increased incidence of premature ventricular beats, an increased left ventricular mass index, and enhanced left ventricular systolic function.
-The clinical significance of these changes remains to be determined.
+The clinical significance of these changes remains to be determined.[Ref]

 Cardiovascular side effects of thyroid hormone therapy have included palpitations, hypertension, tachycardia, and angina, all of which may be exacerbated in patients with underlying cardiovascular disorders.
 In the treatment of myxedema coma/precoma, cardiovascular side effects associated with the use of intravenous liothyronine have included arrhythmia (6%), tachycardia (3%), cardiopulmonary arrest (2%), hypotension (2%), and myocardial infarction (2%).
-Angina, congestive heart failure, hypertension, and phlebitis have occurred in approximately 1% or fewer of patients.
+Angina, congestive heart failure, hypertension, and phlebitis have occurred in approximately 1% or fewer of patients.[Ref]

 Endocrine side effects of thyroid hormone therapy have included changes in symptom presentation for diabetes and adrenal cortical insufficiency.
-Treatment measures of these conditions may require adjustment.
+Treatment measures of these conditions may require adjustment.[Ref]

 Nervous system side effects of thyroid hormone therapy have rarely included seizures during initiation of therapy.
-In the treatment of myxedema coma/precoma, twitching has been reported in approximately 1% or fewer of patients treated with intravenous liothyronine.
+In the treatment of myxedema coma/precoma, twitching has been reported in approximately 1% or fewer of patients treated with intravenous liothyronine.[Ref]

 Dermatologic side effects of thyroid hormone therapy have included transient hair loss during the initial months of therapy.
-Rarely, allergic skin reactions have been reported with liothyronine.
+Rarely, allergic skin reactions have been reported with liothyronine.[Ref]

 Musculoskeletal side effects of thyroid hormone therapy have included an increased risk of osteoporosis.
-However, data from long-term studies are conflicting.
+However, data from long-term studies are conflicting.[Ref]

 A study evaluated the effect of long-term thyroid hormone therapy on bone mineral density in 196 women (mean age, 74.4 years) compared to a control group comprised of 795 women (mean age, 72.1 years).
 The mean daily thyroxine dose was 1.99 mcg/kg (range, 0.3 to 6.6 mcg/kg) and the mean duration of therapy was 20.4 years (range, less than 1 to 68 years).
 Women taking daily doses of 1.6 mcg/kg or more had significantly lower bone mineral density levels at the ultradistal radius, midshaft radius, hip, and lumbar spine compared to controls.
 However, estrogen use appeared to negate the adverse effects of thyroid hormone on bone mineral density.

-Higher rates of femur fractures have been found in males (p=0.008) prescribed long-term thyroid hormone therapy as compared to controls in a case-control analysis of 23,183 patients from the United Kingdom General Practice Research Database.
+Higher rates of femur fractures have been found in males (p=0.008) prescribed long-term thyroid hormone therapy as compared to controls in a case-control analysis of 23,183 patients from the United Kingdom General Practice Research Database.[Ref]

-More liothyronine resources
+More about liothyronine

-- Liothyronine Prescribing Information (FDA)
+- Liothyronine tablets

-Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date, and complete, but no guarantee is made to that effect.
+Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
-This information does not endorse drugs, diagnose patients, or recommend therapy.
-This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
-The absence of a warning for a given drug or drug combination in no way should be construed to indicate that the drug of drug combination is safe, effective, or appropriate for any given patient.
-Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of information provided.
+This material does not endorse drugs, diagnose patients, or recommend therapy.
+This information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
+The absence of a warning for a given drug or combination thereof in no way should be construed to indicate safety, effectiveness, or appropriateness for any given patient.
+Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of materials provided.
 The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
-If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.
+If you have questions about the substances you are taking, check with your doctor, nurse, or pharmacist.